warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

-Internally, these robots are going to generate some random numbers, do some math, generate a message, accept a message, do some more math, assemble a record of everything they've done and seen and thought into a "transcript", and then turn the transcript into a key.
+Internally, these robots are going to generate some random numbers, do some math, generate a message, accept a message, do some more math, assemble a record of everything they've done and seen and thought into a **transcript**, and then turn the transcript into a key.
 Part of the transcript will be secret, which is what makes the key secret too.

 ## Your SPAKE2 Library API